Complexity of Paired Domination Problems on Circle and $k$-Polygon Graphs

-In~\cite{Amjadi22}, the minimum subdivision number of edges was calculated, in order to increase the size of the minimum paired-dominating set.
-In~\cite{Dettlaff22,Eakawinrujee23}, the sizes of minimum dominating sets, minimum total dominating sets, and minimum paired-dominating sets were explored.
-The paired domination stability was studied in~\cite{Gorzkowska23}, which meant the minimum non-isolated vertex set whose removal would reduce the paired-dominating set.
-In~\cite{Gray23}, inspired by paired-domination, a game with two roles, dominator and staller, was devised, in which the dominator (staller) wanted to minimize (maximize) a paired-dominating set, in terms of paired-domination.
-In~\cite{Henning20}, the problem of finding the maximum sizes of minimal paired-dominating sets on bipartite graphs, threshold graphs, chain graphs, and proper interval graphs were studied.
+In~\cite{Amjadi22}, the minimum subdivision number of edges was determined to increase the size of the minimum paired-dominating set.
+The sizes of minimum dominating sets, minimum total dominating sets, and minimum paired-dominating sets were analyzed in~\cite{Dettlaff22,Eakawinrujee23}.
+The concept of paired domination stability was introduced in~\cite{Gorzkowska23}, referring to the minimum non-isolated vertex set whose removal decreases the size of a paired-dominating set.
+Inspired by paired-domination, a strategic game involving two roles—dominator and staller—was proposed in~\cite{Gray23}, where the dominator aims to minimize the paired-dominating set while the staller seeks to maximize it.
+In~\cite{Henning20}, the maximum sizes of minimal paired-dominating sets were studied for specific graph classes, including bipartite graphs, threshold graphs, chain graphs, and proper interval graphs.

-In~\cite{Tuncel23}, the sizes of minimum paired-dominating sets on two special families of transformation graphs were compared.
-In~\cite{ElMallah93}, an $O(n^{4k^2+3})$-time algorithm was proposed for finding a minimum dominating set on a $k$-polygon graph.
-Algorithms for finding minimum paired-dominating sets could be found in~\cite{Mu22,Lappas13}.
-In~\cite{Mu22}, an $O(n + m)$-time algorithm was proposed for distance-hereditary graphs, and in~\cite{Lappas13}, a linear-time algorithm was proposed for permutation graphs, and in, where $n$ and $m$ are the numbers of vertices and edges, respectively.
-In~\cite{Lin22}, assigning each vertex a positive weight, an $O(n+m)$-time algorithm was suggested to find a paired-dominating set of a block graph whose total vertex weight is minimum.
+In~\cite{Goddard09}, a conjecture: given a connected graph of n vertices, each having degree at least three, its minimum paired-dominating set had size not greater than $\frac{4n}{7}$, if it was not the Petersen graph, was suggested.
+It was later verified for $r$-regular graphs in~\cite{Lu16} with $r \ge 4$ and in~\cite{Kosari22} with $r = 3$.
+In~\cite{Tuncel23}, the sizes of minimum paired-dominating sets were compared for two special families of transformation graphs.
+An $O(n^{4k^2+3})$-time algorithm for finding a minimum dominating set on a $k$-polygon graph was proposed in~\cite{ElMallah93}.
+Algorithms for computing minimum paired-dominating sets can be found in~\cite{Mu22,Lappas13}.
+Specifically, an $O(n + m)$-time algorithm was developed for distance-hereditary graphs in~\cite{Mu22}, while~\cite{Lappas13} presented a linear-time algorithm for permutation graphs, where $n$ and $m$ denote the number of vertices and edges, respectively.
+In~\cite{Lin22}, considering a weighted setting where each vertex is assigned a positive weight, an $O(n+m)$-time algorithm was proposed for finding a paired-dominating set of a block graph that minimizes the total vertex weight.